diogoaurelio/schedoscopeWiki/Schedoscope-View-DSL.md

 * `n`: lowercase all characters, adding `_` at camel-case boundaries.
 In the example, that would be `brand`.

-As a consequence, the full table name for the example view in the default environment dev is `dev_test_module.brand`.
+As a consequence, the default full table name for the example view in the default environment `dev` is `dev_test_module.brand`.